buepro/typo3-container_elements/Documentation/Introduction/01_Index.rst

 When using images in container elements reducing the horizontal space (e.g. column elements) the image dimensions should be adapted to the resulting space.
 The approach to obtain the final space depends on the context and therefore no general solution can be offered.
-The `template pizpalue <https://docs.typo3.org/p/buepro/typo3-pizpalue/main/en-us/>`__ offers a flexible way to optimize image dimensions in structure elements and is fully supported by this extension.
+The `template pizpalue <https://docs.typo3.org/p/buepro/typo3-pizpalue/main/en-us/>`__ offers a flexible way to optimize image dimensions in structure elements and fully supports this extension.
 An example can be found under `pizpalue.buechler.pro <https://pizpalue.buechler.pro/das-plus/strukturelemente>`__.

 Example contents